McDonnell Douglas F-15E Strike Eagle: Upgrade programs and replacement

-Having a sturdier airframe rated for twice the lifetime of earlier variants, the F-15E is expected to remain in service past 2025.
+Having a sturdier airframe rated for 8,000 hours of service life or up to 16,000 hours with proper depot maintenance programs, twice the lifetime of earlier variants, the F-15E is expected to remain in service past 2025.
 As of December 2012, the USAF's F-15E fleet had an average age of 21 years and an average airframe flying time of 6,000 hours.
-In 2012, the USAF was reportedly considering future options; no replacement for the F-15E is slated.
-In 2021, Boeing stated that its F-15EX Eagle II aircraft will replace the existing fleet of F-15C Eagle fighters in the USAF, with the option to also begin replacing the F-15E Strike Eagle aircraft.
-The F-15EX Eagle II follows very closely to the Strike Eagle design, with a two-seat configuration as well as further air to ground capabilities.
-The USAF has stated that they will look into the F-15EX replacing the Strike Eagles at a later time.
-Another choice is the F-35 Lightning II, set to replace other aircraft such as the F-16 Falcon; a F-35E variant was studied.
+In 2012, the USAF was reportedly considering future options, with no replacement for the F-15E being slated at that time.

+The F-15E design would see some export success and Boeing continued developing upgrades for international customers.
+More radical upgrades to the air vehicle design resulted in the F-15 Advanced Eagle family that began with the F-15SA (Saudi Advanced) for the Royal Saudi Air Force, which first flew in 2013.
+It replaces the older hybrid electronic/mechanical system with a digital fly-by-wire control system that opens up two additional wing pylons and a revised wing structure for increased service life.
+The Advanced Eagle would have further developed variants with the F-15QA (Qatari Advanced) for the Qatar Emiri Air Force and the F-15EX Eagle II for the USAF.
+In FY 2020, USAF began procuring the F-15EX to replace the aging fleet of F-15C/D and supplement the F-22 Raptor to maintain air superiority fighter numbers, taking advantage of the existing export production line to quickly and affordably bring additional fighters into service; the F-15EX is also an option to replace the F-15E at a later time.
+Another choice is the F-35 Lightning II, set to replace other aircraft such as the F-16 Falcon; an F-35E variant was studied.
 Adding a second seat to the F-35 is complex and costly, especially to preserve its stealth profile; providing for greater range and payload would also be difficult tasks.
 Alternatively, the role could be covered by a combination of fighter and bomber aircraft, such as the B-21 Raider.
 The F-15E may also be replaced by a clean-sheet sixth-generation aircraft design.